 TEAM GRANTS are led by an eligible applicant with one or more co-applicants or collaborators.

 The maximum value of an IRGF Team Grant is $10,000 over one year.

 Each application will be assigned three members of the Scholarship Review Committee as Primary reviewers.
 All proposals will then be discussed by the full committee for final allocation decisions.

 The ORSCE will notify applicants of the results of their applications and will provide committee comments to applicants who were not selected for funding.

 * If you are concerned about a potential Conflict of Interest with your proposal and a particular committee member, please be sure to explain this in the Conflict of Interest section of your application.
 The ORSCE will work with your Faculty Dean to explore and mitigate potential conflicts that have been identified to us.*

 The SRC Criteria for Internal Research Grant Review

-2 - Adequate, moderately addressed, some uncertainties of lack of clarity remain
+3 - Satisfactory to good: adequate, moderately addressed, some uncertainties of lack of clarity remain

-3 - Excellent, very clear, meets or exceeds expectations
+5 - Very good to excellent: very clear, exceeds expectations

 |Literature review is clear and situates the proposed research.
 Selected references are current and there is evidence of information/knowledge synthesis.
 (What do we know and need to know about the proposed area of research, scholarship or community engagement?)|